tmikov/gpt-scroller/README.md

 You need CMake and Ninja (or Make) to build the C++ version.

-You need a fork of Static Hermes to build the JS version (we made some changes in SH for this demo, that we are not sure that we want to land in the official branch).
-The fork can be found at https://github.com/tmikov/hermes/tree/sh-gpt-scroller.
+You need up to date Static Hermes to build the JS version.

 There are no other dependencies.